Chester Bennington Finally Laid To Rest In ‘Beautiful’ Private Funeral

 The band has yet to confirm if they will attend any of the scheduled memorials for Chester.

 Bennington took his own life over a week ago.
-Authorities confirmed that the Linkin Park vocalist committed suicide and that there was no sign of drug at the time of his death.
+Authorities confirmed that the Linkin Park vocalist committed suicide and that there was no sign of drug use at the time of his death.

 [Featured Image by Rich Fury/Getty Images]